therevoman/docker-postfix/README.md

 This is a _server side_ POSTFIX image, geared towards emails that need to be sent from your applications.
 That's why this postfix configuration does not support username / password login or similar client-side security features.

-**IF YOU WANT TO SET UP AND MANAGE A POSTFIX INSTALLATION FOR END USERS, THIS IMAGE IS NOT FOR YOUR.** If you need it to manage your application's outgoing queue, read on.
+**IF YOU WANT TO SET UP AND MANAGE A POSTFIX INSTALLATION FOR END USERS, THIS IMAGE IS NOT FOR YOU.** If you need it to manage your application's outgoing queue, read on.

 ## TL;DR